rookies/DmxReceiver/README.md

 You need to connect a DMX receiver (e.g. MAX485) to a pin of your Arduino to use this library.

+Tested with Arduino Nano (ATmega328P), but it should also work with other boards using the same microcontroller.

 ## Example code
 ```cpp
 #include <DmxReceiver.h>